dogada/metajs/README.md

 Functions can have optional parameters and parameters with default values.
 Each parameter can be passed positionally or as keyword.
 In addition function can accept variable number of parameters that are accessible as list.
-Shortly will be finalised syntax for keyword-only function parameters.
+Shortly syntax for keyword-only function parameters will be finalised.

 ```lisp
 ;; 'a' is required, 'b' is required and associated with an entity named 'Thing' defined in a logos